AshwiniJittaboina/Smart-Street-Light-System/README.md

-# Smart Street Light System using Arduin0
+# Smart Street Light System using Arduino

 ## 📌 Description
 This project implements a Smart Street Light System using Arduino.
 It uses an LDR (Light Dependent Resistor) to detect day and night conditions and a PIR sensor to detect motion.
 Based on these inputs, the system automatically controls the street light brightness to improve energy efficiency.